PtechSvy/AssignmentSelMar24TestLeaf/README.md

-This is a practice project created during trainings for TestLeaf Automation Programme
+This is a practice project created during trainings for TestLeaf Automation Programme by Piyali Podder